R4ULtv/shadcn-registry/README.md

 }
 ```

-## Authentication
+## Authentication (Optional)

-To add a layer of security, you can implement simple token-based authentication.
+Authentication is **not implemented by default**.
+To add a layer of security, you can implement simple token-based authentication as described below.
 This involves requiring a `token` query parameter on your registry endpoints (e.g., `/r/:objectName?token=YOUR_SECURE_TOKEN`).

 **Example Usage:**
 ```